 It is altogether fitting and proper (as Abraham Lincoln might have put it) that Americans are finally waking up to the nasty political legacy of white supremacists.
 It is an astonishing testimony to the continuing power of racism in American society that anyone could doubt that the only reason eleven slave states seceded was to protect slavery.
 This really should not be controversial: slavery was explicitly mentioned in every single one of the Confederate state’s declarations of secession!

-That so many Americans refuse to accept an uncontestable truth is testimony, as Adam Serwer has pointed out in the Atlantic, the white South and its fellow travelers waged an incredibly successful century and a half long propaganda campaign.
+That so many Americans refuse to accept an uncontestable truth is testimony, as Adam Serwer has pointed out in the Atlantic, of the incredible, enduring success of the propaganda campaign waged by the white South and its fellow travelers.
 And quite apart from the physical monuments to the leaders of the Proslavery party, there remain many, many ways in which the language we use to describe that mid-nineteenth century conflict panders to John Kelly’s romantic notion of honorable men fighting over a misunderstanding.
 The very term Civil War came into vogue only in the early twentieth century as a way of retrospectively neutralizing the politics of the South.
 Up until then Northerners called it the “War of the Rebellion” or the “Slaveholders’ Rebellion”, which were accurate terms.
 I have always thought the veneration of Lee and “Stonewall” Jackson politically toxic, and the idea that the war was somehow caused by something called “states rights” utterly fatuous.
 And so when I read this peroration to Adam Serwer’s article, I silently cheer him on:

 It is fair to ask…why [Chief of Staff John] Kelly believes that there could have been compromise over the issue of slavery, that a war over human bondage could have contained “men and women of good faith on both sides,” and that a man could have killed thousands of his countrymen and still be honorable, but that a Gold Star widow who feels disrespected by the president’s words, that a congresswoman who defended her and was slandered by Kelly himself, and that the athletes who refuse to compromise on the question of black personhood should be given no quarter.